QuickBooks Blog

 3. Texas Woman’s University Grants

-Texas Woman’s University offers three grant programs targeted at women in the Lonestar state: the Veteran Woman Grant, the Texas Rural Grant, and the StartHER Grant.
-While the deadline has passed for the Veteran Woman Grant, applications for the Texas Rural Grant and the StartHER Grant will open in May and August, respectively.
+Texas Woman’s University offers three grant programs targeted at women in the Lone Star State: the Veteran Woman Grant, the Texas Rural Grant, and the StartHER Grant.
+While the deadline has passed for the Veteran Woman Grant, applications for the Texas Rural Grant and the StartHER Grant open in May and August each year.

-The Texas Rural Grant awarded 10 $5,000 grants last year, and StartHER awards account for $5,000 as well.
+The Texas Rural Grant has awarded 10 $5,000 grants in the past, and StartHER awards account for $5,000 as well.
 For those wondering how to get started on an application, TWU offers a video crash course on the basics of grant writing.

 4. Olga Loizon Memorial Foundation Grants (Michigan)